Don’t put your dream home on hold. With Elusive Remodel, you can update, refresh, and reimagine your space today, while paying over time with ease.

 Frequently Asked Questions

-Elusive Financing
+Elusive Remodel

 If this is a government-approved program, why do I have to pay for it?